alegrigoriev/py-vss/README.md

 	`revisions`
 	- enables printing of revisions of project and file items (overrides `projects` and `records`).

+	`files`
+	- enables printing of all file information records of projects and file items.

 `--encoding=<encoding>`
 - specifies an encoding (code page) for the database 8 bit text and file names.
 The default is **mbcs**, which is an alias for the current Windows *Multi Byte Character Set* in Python runtime,